innanliu426/EnsemNet/README.md

 Reconstructed beta transmission areal density maps by the proposed algorithm for Miralon sheets from the production line.
 Details for uneven density distribution are recovered.

 ### train and test on ordinary images
-Training and testing sample Jupyter notebook see sample_notebook.ipynb
+For the sample Jupyter notebook see sample_notebook.ipynb

 Down load DIV2K images from https://data.vision.ee.ethz.ch/cvl/DIV2K/